SahilBagade017/EE633-Mixed-signal-VLSI-Design-Project/Project.md

             S/H Circuit

-            First the s/h circuit used was the bottom plate sampling, the problem with using the bottom plate sampling was the output we got was
+            First the s/h circuit used was the bottom plate sampling, the problem with using the bottom plate sampling was the output had error due to charge injection.

             After replacing bottom plate sampling ckt with the transmission gate, at the output, the capacitor was charging slowly when the capacitor of 1u F was connected and there were errors when the
-            1f F was connected.
+            1f F was connected and the noise was getting introduced.

             The second S/H circuit is used to reduce the noise of the substractor output

+            The clk in second s/h is delayed by 1.7n.

             Differential Amplifier